sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 https://www.bioconductor.org/packages/release/bioc/html/phyloseq.html

-The following script from the installation link was pasted into the console to download phyloseq.
+The following script from the installation link can be pasted into R Studio's console to download phyloseq.

 ```{r}
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("phyloseq")
 ```
-The remaining packages required for this portion of the pipeline can be installed in the console using the script below.
+The remaining packages required for this portion of the pipeline can be installed by pasting the following script into R Studio's console.

 ```{r}
 install.packages("Biostrings")